loveencounterflow/pipedreams/README.md

 ## Never Assume a Stream to be Synchronous

 ## Always Use D.on_finish to Detect End of Stream

+## Never Use Null to Send, Unless You Want the Stream to End

 ## Don't Use a Pass Thru Stream in Front of a Read Stream